Memepotat/last_minute/README.md

 2. Enter your available ingredients (seperated by commas) in the top left text box
 3. Choose your skill level & available time with the two drop down menus
 4. Press the button "Press for last minute recipe"
-5. Use the Previous and forward buttons to cycle through the available recipes
+5. Use the Previous and Forward buttons to cycle through the available recipes
 6. Use the "Save Recipe" Button to save a recipe you like
 7. Clear the results by hitting the "Search Again" button
 8. After clearing the results you can view saved recipes with the "View saved recipes" button